joel-simon/FB-Graffiti/README.md

 ### TODO
+* Be able to view the top graffitied pages
 * Code cleanup/Refactor
 * Option to opt out of all Graffiti
 * Prioritize loading profile/cover picture on page load